-Mechanical mods and advanced personal vaporizers are slowly taking over the cig-a-like and eGo models and more users make the switch to these powerful devices each month.
+Mechanical mods, advanced personal vaporizers and other mod vapes are slowly taking over the cig-a-like and eGo models and more users make the switch to these powerful devices each month.
 I’m sure not everyone fancies big, bulky e-cigarettes but if you’re browsing the internet for your first, then let us help you out.

 First of all you need to understand that mechanical mods are called this way because they lack any type of electronic circuitry or regulators.
 This means that the only thing they depend on is the battery you put inside of them.
 Depending on the case, some are telescopic and work with different types of batteries, other have a fixed length and only work with a certain type of batteries.

 Batteries come in different shapes and sizes, but when referring to mechanical mods there are a few that have become very popular.
 The 18350, the 18500 and the 18650 are some of the best-known battery types that are commonly powering a huge percent of all mechanical mods out there, alongside the 26650 battery that became popular in the past year.
 While the first three have roughly the same diameter but vary in length, the 26650 models are much wider and only a few mods can house them.
 One of the most popular 26650 mod is probably the “Hades”, but considering the over $200 price range, it’s not very affordable and usually a beginner doesn’t want to spend so much money on a single piece of metal.

 Using different type of batteries?
 Solution: telescopic mods